aphiwat-data/thailand-tourism-serverless-data-lake/docs/data-pipeline-notes.md

 # Data Pipeline Notes

 ## Dataset
-Thailand domestic tourism statistics (2019–2023), monthly provincial data.
+Thailand domestic tourism statistics (2019–2023), monthly data at province level.

-Key metrics include tourist numbers, occupancy ratio, and tourism revenue.
+Key fields include:
+- date (month-level)
+- province / region
+- metric type (tourists, revenue, occupancy)
+- value

+The dataset is public and structured, suitable for analytics-oriented processing.

+---

-## Why this dataset
+## Purpose
-- Public, structured, time-series data
-- Clear grain (province + month)
-- Suitable for analytics-oriented data modeling
+This project demonstrates an end-to-end data engineering workflow using a simple serverless-style data lake on AWS.

+The focus is on data flow, structure, and readiness for analytics rather than visualization or advanced modeling.

+---

 ## Data Flow Overview
-Raw data is stored in S3, transformed into analytics-ready tables, and queried via Athena.
+Raw data is ingested into Amazon S3, transformed into analytics-ready formats, and queried using Amazon Athena.

+Flow:
-Raw → Processed → Curated
+Raw (CSV) → Processed (Parquet) → Analytics-ready tables

+---

-## Ingestion
+## Raw Layer
-- Source: CSV / Parquet
-- Ingested manually for learning purposes
-- Stored in S3 raw layer partitioned by year and month
+- Stored in Amazon S3

-## Processing
-- Data cleaned and standardized
-- Converted to Parquet
+- Original CSV files are kept unchanged
-- Partitioned for query efficiency
+- Simple folder structure for easy discovery

-## Data Model (High-level)
-- Fact table: tourism_metrics
-- Dimensions: date, province, region

-## Output
-- Curated tables ready for analytical queries
-- Queryable using Amazon Athena
+Example path: